ctkstl/earth_science/resources.md

     6. Eras of Earth’s History
         *   Forests that grew but didn't decay
         *   List great extinctions
+        *   Volcanoes as cause of large extinctions - Scientific American March 2016 p.65
 9. Energy Resources
     1. Fossil Fuels
         *   How much have humans taken out of the ground?